 Proposals must be made in one of the following areas:

-EDU: The Education (EDU) designation will be used to label proposals focusing entirely on cybersecurity education.
-Proposals submitted to this designation leverage successful results from previous/current basic research in cybersecurity and research on student learning, both in terms of intellectual merit and broader impacts, to address the challenge of expanding existing educational opportunities and resources in cybersecurity.
-This might include but is not limited to the following efforts:
+Proposals submitted to the EDU designation are expected to leverage successful results from previous and current basic research in cybersecurity and research on student learning, both in terms of intellectual merit and broader impacts, to address the challenge of expanding existing educational opportunities and resources in cybersecurity.
+This may include, but is not limited to, the following efforts:

-- Based on the results of previous and current basic research in cybersecurity, define a cybersecurity body of knowledge and establish curricular recommendations for new courses (both traditional and online), degree programs, and educational pathways leading to wide adoption nationally;
+- Based on the results of basic research in cybersecurity, define a cybersecurity body of knowledge and establish curricular activities for new courses, degree programs, and educational pathways leading to wide adoption nationally;

-- Evaluate the effects of these curricula on student learning;
+- Evaluate the effects that new and existing curricula have on student learning;

 - Develop partnerships between centers of research in cybersecurity and institutions of higher education that lead to improved models for the integration of research experiences into cybersecurity degree programs;

-- Develop and evaluate the effectiveness of cybersecurity competitions, games, and other outreach and retention activities; and
+- Evaluate the effectiveness of cybersecurity competitions, games, and other outreach and retention activities.